 Who doesn't love a rich Hollandaise sauce?
 It's a classic pairing for many dishes, especially in spring during asparagus season.
-Today, I'm sharing an incredibly easy and flavorful vegan Hollandaise sauce recipe that doesn't need butter or eggs.
+Today, I'm sharing an easy and flavorful vegan sauce, inspired by Hollandaise, that doesn't need butter or eggs.
+While not a traditional emulsion, its creamy texture and tangy richness get pretty close to the beloved classic.

 Note: Some of the links below are affiliate links.
 At no additional cost to you, I may earn a small commission if you purchase through those links.
 You can read my full affiliate disclosure here.